ejeschke/ginga/doc/manual/developers.rst

 subclasses of this class.

-Typically, a developer picks a GUI toolkit that has a supported backend (Gtk, Qt or Tk) and writes a GUI program using that widget set with the typical Python toolkit bindings and API.
+Typically, a developer picks a GUI toolkit that has a supported backend (Gtk, Qt, Tk, Matplotlib) and writes a GUI program using that widget set with the typical Python toolkit bindings and API.
 Where they want a image view pane they instantiate the appropriate subclass of ``ImageView``, and using the  ``get_widget()`` call extract the native widget and insert it into the GUI layout.
 A reference should be kept to